Extracurricular activities of lyceums

-The My Horizons educational project in Khmelnytsky offers students a wide range of extracurricular and extracurricular activities aimed at their creative, physical, and intellectual growth.
+The My horizons educational project in Khmelnytsky offers students a wide range of extracurricular and extracurricular activities aimed at their creative, physical, and intellectual growth.
 The program includes creative studios, sports clubs, science clubs, as well as excursions and educational hikes that allow students to expand their horizons.
 Volunteer initiatives and charity work lay the foundation for social responsibility and compassion in children, while various seminars and workshops provide additional opportunities for personal development.

 Charity